DebtCare Review

 Fees

 Because the product is a formal debt review process rather than a loan, the cost structure is different from a simple interest-rate comparison.
-DebtCare does not publish a simple consumer-facing fee explainer equivalent to a normal loan pricing page, so consumers should get the full fee structure in writing before proceeding.
+DebtCare’s public debt review pages explain the process and timing, but they do not set out a simple line-by-line consumer fee card in the way a normal loan page would.
+That makes written fee disclosure especially important before you sign or pay anything.

-• Ask for the complete fee structure in writing before agreeing to proceed.
+• Ask for DebtCare’s full fee schedule in writing before agreeing to proceed, including administration, restructuring, legal, after-care, PDA, and any case-specific charges.

-• Ask how the first few months of payments will be allocated between fees and creditors.
+• Ask how the first three months of payments will be split between fees, legal work, the PDA, and creditor distributions.

-• Compare the total repayment term and total cost, not just the reduced monthly figure.
+• Compare the total repayment term and total rand cost, not just the reduced monthly figure.

 Applying with DebtCare